What role does brass insert nut play in safety fastening?

 How does the choice of alloy impact the performance of the insert nuts?

-The choice of alloy for Aluminum Insert Nuts significantly impacts their performance in various aspects.
+Aluminum Insert Nuts significantly impacts their performance in various aspects.
 Different aluminum alloys have distinct properties, including strength, corrosion resistance, machinability, and thermal conductivity.
 Here's how the choice of alloy can impact the performance of Aluminum Insert Nuts:

 Strength: